BaldaniyaParth/Java-Programming-Challenge/README.md

 12. **Multithreading and Executor Service**
 13. **Functional Programming**

-## Additional Resources:
-- A PDF document containing the list of 115 programming challenges is available in the repository for easy reference.

 Feel free to explore, contribute, and challenge yourself with these programming exercises.
 Happy coding!